 Equally versatile as an orchestral musician, Ms. Griggs currently serves as Solo Piccolo for the Omaha Symphony and Des Moines Symphony, and as Second Flute for Des Moines Metro Opera.
 She has also served as Assistant Principal flute of the Omaha Symphony and Piccolo/Assistant Principal flute of the Chattanooga Symphony & Opera.
 She has performed at Carnegie Hall as Principal Flute of the New York Festival Orchestra, and has also played with the Minnesota Orchestra, Minnesota Opera, Civic Orchestra of Chicago, Lexington Philharmonic Orchestra, and Orlando Philharmonic.
 She has performed with The Cleveland Orchestra at the Blossom Music Festival as part of the Kent-Blossom Summer Music Program, and has participated in prominent festivals including the Aspen Music Festival, Sarasota Music Festival, and Lakes Area Music Festival in northern Minnesota.

 As an active chamber musician and collaborator, Ms. Griggs is committed to the creation of new and innovative programming to make classical music more relevant and accessible.
-Ms. Griggs is the founding member of the Omaha based trio, TRIOmaha (flute, oboe, piano), which has performed as part of the Omaha Chamber Music Society and Vespers Concert Series.
+Ms. Griggs is the founding member of the Omaha based trio, TRIOmaha (flute, oboe, piano).
+TRIOmaha has performed as part of the Omaha Chamber Music Society and Vespers Concert Series, in addition to being a part of the Nebraska Arts Council, Touring Artists Roster.
 Recent solo recitals include performances as part of the Vespers Concert Series in Omaha, NE., and at the Salisbury House in Des Moines, IA., in addition to many others.
 Recent chamber performances include debuts at the Florida State Music Teachers Association, Jordan Hall in Boston, MA,, and the Berklee School of Music.

 Committed to music outreach through education, Ms. Griggs has served as a Music Mentor with the Omaha Symphony and performs extensive outreach concerts at nursing homes, libraries, and schools across the country.
 Ms. Griggs currently serves as flute faculty at the Omaha Conservatory of Music and Adjunct Faculty at the College of St Mary.
 As a graduate of New England Conservatory, Ms. Griggs held a Community Performances and Partnership fellowship for two years, where she prepared and performed interactive recitals in Boston, MA.
 At the Eastman School of Music, Ms. Griggs received an Arts Leadership Certificate from the Institute for Music Leadership and was awarded membership to the elite Keidaeans Honor Society.